EmilyBurak/ec2-image-builder-nginx/README.md

 # To Use

-- Run the usual Terraform workflow to create the resources
+- Run the usual Terraform workflow from `/build/` to create the resources
-- Run the Image Builder pipeline to see if it works!
+- Go into AWS and run the Image Builder pipeline to see if it works!
-  - It won't work until you modify the `invoke-http-lambda.yaml` with the function URL.
-I'll add a `yamlencode` to fix this at some point.

 # Future Work

 - The code for the lambda itself is clunky, needing a regex to request the right address using a public function url is ugly.
 Gotta be a better way.
   - I'd rather call it with the AWS CLI and set up authentication properly.
 - Better error handling in the bash and better validation of the received nginx request from the lambda, generally make the output more verbose and demonstrative of what is happening in the Test component.
-- Modularize that TF.

 # Resources